MarketingPipeline/Markdown-Tag/README.md

 include the script at the bottom of your script

+To-do -

+- [ ] Line Breaks Fixed
-To-do - fix line breaks via JS
+   - [ ] add line break CSS via JS
+   - [ ] Fix Line Break - White Space Size
+- [ ] Fetch and load newest version of ShadowDown
+- [ ] Detect proper load method - on body etc.